mazinthaj/FuelFlow/README.md

     ```bash
     npm install cookie-parser express express-fileupload jimp mongodb nodemailer sharp
     ```
+    or
+    ```bash
+    npm install
+    ```

-4. Set up your MongoDB database.
+5. Set up your MongoDB database.
 Sample JSON files for database creation are included in the `json` folder.
-5.  **Important:** After setting up the MongoDB database, update the database connection string in `persistence.js` (line 12) with your actual connection details.
+6.  **Important:** After setting up the MongoDB database, update the database connection string in `persistence.js` (line 12) with your actual connection details.

 ## Usage